Learning Gaussian Graphical Models with Latent Confounders: Simulations

 We first set $r=1$, $p=100$ and $n=200$.
 The largest eigenvalue of $\Sigmab$ is around 5.
 We use $\vb_i$ to denote the $i$-th eigenvector of $\Sigmab$.
 When examining the effect of $\sigma$, we choose the $95$-th eigenvector of $\Sigmab$ as $\Vb$ to ensure that $\Vb$ is not closely aligned with the first few eigenvectors of $\Sigmab$.
 We then compare the cases with $\sigma^2 = 20$ and $3$.
 Next, we examine the effect of eigenvectors.
 We fix $\sigma^2$ as 20, and use the $i$-th eigenvector of $\Sigmab$ as $\Vb$, where $i \in \{1, 60, 95 \}$.
 Following previous notation, we use $\vb_1$, $\vb_{60}$ and $\vb_{95}$ as $\Vb$.
 1 is chosen as the rank for PC-correction and LVGGM.
-We generate ROC curves \citep[9.2.5]{hastie2009elements} for each method based on 50 simulated samples and use the average to draw the ROC curves (Figure \ref{fig:sim-part1}).
+We generate ROC curves \cite[9.2.5]{hastie2009elements} for each method based on 50 simulated samples and use the average to draw the ROC curves (Fig.~\ref{fig:sim-part1}).
 We truncate the ROC curves at FPR=0.2, since the estimates with large FPR are typically less useful in practice.

-From Figure \ref{fig:sim-part1}, we observe that when the confounder has large norm and its eigenvectors are not closely aligned with the first few eigenvectors of $\Sigmab$, PCA+GGM performs better than LVGGM and Glasso.
+From Fig.~\ref{fig:sim-part1}, we observe that when the confounder has large norm and its eigenvectors are not closely aligned with the first few eigenvectors of $\Sigmab$, PCA+GGM performs better than LVGGM and Glasso.
 LVGGM preforms the best when the confounder has large norm and its eigenvectors are not aligned with the last few eigenvectors of $\Sigmab$ (also the first few eigenvectors of $\Sigmab^{-1}$).
 When the low-rank component does not have a large norm, Glasso also performs well.
+This reaffirms the fact that Glasso can be robust enough to address the low-rank confounding with small norm.

-\subsection{The Efficacy of PCA+LVGGM}
+\subsection{The efficacy of PCA+LVGGM}

 In this section, we use multiple examples to demonstrate the efficacy of the PCA+LVGGM.
 We introduce corruption of the signal with two low-rank confounders.
 The data is generated as follows: